 At Edge Hill University there are a variety of optional activities available to complement your academic studies and help you stand out in a crowded employment market.

-- Global Opportunities enable you to broaden your cultural horizons through spending time studying abroad, either in Europe or further afield, or by learning a language;
+- Global Opportunities enable you to broaden your cultural horizons spending time studying abroad or learning a language;

 - Work Experience Opportunities include the option to undertake a sandwich year on many of our degrees, complete a short-term placement, or enhance your CV through volunteering;